 - Some restrictions on departing employees with regards to clients

 - Something on Health and Safety

 A good HR consultant or employment lawyer will be able to advise from experience which terms and conditions it would benefit your business most to include.

 What you don’t need

-As a small employer you probably (although not necessarily) want to keep things reasonably informal, and need something that meets your requirements without compromising the ‘feel’ and culture of your business.
+As a small employer you probably (although not necessarily) want to keep things reasonably informal, and need something that meets your requirements without comprising the ‘feel’ and culture of your business.
 You don’t need anything lengthy, or anything that feels over-restrictive or heavy-handed.